CaveSurveying/tunnelx/symbols/helpfile.md

 ;1700m
 ```

+The font size of the scale bars can be changed by altering the line type for the connective path

 The **';'** at the start of the line means the block stays on the same row.
 (each new line is displaced down by the vertical height of the first block).
 The code **'%X/Y%'** at the beginning of a block makes it have a width of *X/Y* metres,